finfabrik/xplet/README.md

 Any DABS *`issuer`* or service provider could be able to install, customise and run the XPLet to join the CrossPool ecosystem and issue asset tokens with minimal effort.

 DABS *`investors`* are served by the XPLet and the user data are managed by the XPLet owner (i.e. the issuer) locally.
-CrossPool processes the transactions only using DIDs and their Indy credentials.
+CrossPool processes the transactions only using DIDs and their Indy Verifiable Credentials.

 ![xplet](./images/xplet.gif)